green726/SWO/README.md

 ### How?

 SWO is written in C# and uses a custom build parser.
-SWO uses the LLVMSharp C# LLVM bindings to turn the SWO code into LLVM IR.
+SWO uses the LLVMSharp C# LLVM bindings to translate the SWO code into LLVM Intermediary Representation (IR).
+This is then compiled (by LLVM) to native executables and/or binaries on a vareity of platforms.
 LLVM is used by various major languages including (but not limited to) C, C++, Rust, Haskell, Julia, Swift.

 ### A quick peek: